Asian stocks higher as investors watch corporate earnings

 Also Monday, Federal Reserve on Monday reported an unexpectedly big 1.3% drop in U.S. industrial production.
 Nearly half of that was blamed on lingering effects of Hurricane Ida.

-In energy markets, benchmark U.S. crude lost 1 cent to $81.68 per barrel in electronic trading on the New York Mercantile Exchange.
-Brent crude, used to price international oils, declined 9 cents to $82.24.
+In energy markets, benchmark U.S. crude gained 18 cents to $81.87 per barrel in electronic trading on the New York Mercantile Exchange.
+Brent crude, used to price international oils, rose 10 cents to $84.43 per barrel in London.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.